-The grantee will receive payment 6 to 8 weeks from the date of receipt of a fully executed Grant Agreement Form and the approval of the previous year's Final Report (if applicable).
+The grantee will receive the first payment approximately 6 to 8 weeks from the date of receipt of a fully executed Grant Agreement Form and the approval of the previous year's Final Report (if applicable) due August 15, 2024.
+The grantee will receive the second payment approximately 6 to 8 weeks from the date of the approval of the grant's Interim Report due January 31, 2025.